lgw2/lgw2.github.io/_teaching/cscix32-spring-2024/syllabus.md

 ### Collaboration policy

 For homework problems, you may work in groups of up to three and turn in a single writeup as a group.
-Group work on paper summaries is TBD.
+Group work on paper summaries is not allowed.

 Additionally, you may use *any* resource available to you, as long as you write up your answers in your own words and properly cite your